Purdue-CS193/homework-0-dbekinalkar/index.md

+# Daniyal Bekinalkar's First CS193 Homework

+- I like the TA's
+- I like the big room
+- I like to jokes

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.